lips-hci/LIPSedge-sdk-samples/LIPSPowerTest-gl/README.md

-# Ni2PowerTest-gl #
+# LIPSPowerTest-gl

-This sample tool Ni2PowerTest-gl is for power mode switching test on LIPSedge devices
+This sample tool LIPSPowerTest-gl is for power mode switching test on LIPSedge camera.
+We can put camera to sleep mode by turnning off projector/emittor to save power.

+Support device:
-Support device: DL and M3
+  * LIPSedge DL and M3

-Revision:
+Revision History:
-2021.10.20: update to OpenGL version
+  * 2021.10.20: update to OpenGL version

-Build steps:
+## Build steps:
 ```
 $ mkdir build
 $ cd build